hphelion/documentation/commercial/commercial.install-beta-kvm.md

             $ export FLOATING_END=192.0.15.254
             $ export FLOATING_CIDR=192.0.8.0/21

-11. [Optional], you should not set OVERCLOUD_COMPUTESCALE to a higher value than three as a limit of 7 nodes is enforced.
+11. [Optional] You should not set OVERCLOUD_COMPUTESCALE to a higher value than three as a limit of 7 nodes is enforced.
 If you do not specify a value, the value is derived based on the number of lines remaining in `/root/baremetal.csv` once the undercloud, overcloud controller, and overcloud swift nodes are removed.

     To set this variable: